timgws/jquery-tagcloud/README.md

 Configuration:
 --------------
-Optionally you can pass a configuration object to tagCloud as the second parameter.
+You can pass a configuration object to tagCloud as the second parameter.

+## Configuration Settings:

 Allowed settings are:

-sort: Comparator function used for sort the tags before displaying, or false if no sorting needed.
+* `sort`: Comparator function used for sort the tags before displaying, or false if no sorting needed.

-   default: sort by tag text using
+>  default: sort by tag text using

           function (a, b) {return a.tag < b.tag ? -1 : (a.tag == b.tag ?
 0 : 1)

-click: Event handler which receives the tag name as first parameter and the original click event as second.
+* `click`: Event handler which receives the tag name as first parameter and the original click event as second.
 The preventDefault() is called on event before passing so don't bother.

-   default: does nothing:
+>  default: does nothing:

           function(tag, event) {}

-maxFontSizeEm: Size of the largest tag in the cloud in css 'em'.
+* `maxFontSizeEm`: Size of the largest tag in the cloud in css 'em'.
 The smallest one's size is 1em so this value is the ratio of the smallest and largest sizes.

-   default: 4
+>  default: 4

 Styling: